Penske PC-23: Mercedes-Benz 500I

 Mercedes-Benz 500I engine displayed in the Mercedes-Benz Museum.

-Much to the surprise of competitors, media, and fans, Marlboro Team Penske arrived at the Indianapolis Motor Speedway with a brand new, secretly-built 209 cid Mercedes-Benz pushrod engine, which was capable of a reported 1000 horsepower.
+Much to the surprise of competitors, media, and fans, Marlboro Team Penske arrived at the Indianapolis Motor Speedway with a brand new, secretly-built 209 cuin Mercedes-Benz pushrod engine, which was capable of a reported 1000 hp.
 Despite reliability issues with the engine and handling difficulties with the chassis, the three-car Penske team (Unser, Emerson Fittipaldi and Paul Tracy) dominated most of the month, and nearly the entire race.
 This engine used a provision in the rules intended for stock block pushrod engines such as the V6 Buick engines that allowed an extra 650 cm³ and 10 inches (4.9 psi/33.8 kPa) of boost.
 This extra power (1,024 horsepower, which was up a 150-200 hp advantage over the conventional V-8s.) allowed the Penskes to run significantly faster, giving them the pole and outside front row on the grid for the 78th Indianapolis 500.
 Al Unser Jr. and Emerson Fittipaldi dominated the race, eventually lapping the field with 16 laps to go in the 200 lap race when Emerson made contact with a wall coming out of Turn 4, giving Al Unser Jr. the lead and win.
 The only other driver who finished on the lead lap was rookie Jacques Villeneuve.

 In the summer and fall of 1993, Ilmor and Penske engaged in a new engine program.
 Under complete secrecy, a 209 cid purpose-built, pushrod engine was being developed.
 Mercedes stepped in near the end of development and paid a fee in order to badge the engine as the Mercedes-Benz 500I.
 The engine was designed to exploit a perceived "loophole" that existed in USAC's rulebook since 1991.
 While CART sanctioned the rest of the Indycar season, the Indianapolis 500 itself was conducted by USAC under slightly different rules.